Xia0704/Capstone_Spark_Project/README.md

 ## Project Results

-This project uses four machine learning models logistic regression, random forest, decision tree and GBT with different hyperparameters The best model is (with AUC score )
+This project uses four machine learning models logistic regression, random forest, decision tree and GBT with different hyperparameters The best model is logistic regression (with AUC score 0.73)

 ## Deliverables